huskyroboticsteam/mission-control/README.md

 ## Camera Frame Request
 ### Description
 Sent from Mission Control to instruct the rover server to send a Camera Frame Report.
+If `camera` specifies a valid camera stream, the rover will respond with a Camera Frame Report containing the latest frame from that camera.

 ### Syntax
 ```